Rejecting Trump's foreign policy approach, Biden says 'America is back'

 Critics have said Trump’s refusal to accept the results undercut the incoming administration’s ability to combat the intensifying coronavirus pandemic that has killed about 259,000 Americans and thrown millions out of work.

 The White House on Tuesday gave the go-ahead for Biden to start receiving the president’s daily intelligence briefing.
-Biden said he did not get one on Monday but expected it regularly.
+Biden said he had not gotten one yet but expected it regularly.

 Asked by NBC about possibly nominating Sanders or Warren to his Cabinet, Biden said nothing was off the table but signaled they might be more needed in the Senate, where the party in power will govern by a razor-thin margin.